-As museums face unprecedented financial difficulties, building their audiences and serving their communities will be critical to their long-term survival.
-Now is the time to act: to enable museums to reach young visitors, and to ensure no one is excluded from all that the UK's museums and galleries have to offer.
+As museums continue to face unprecedented financial difficulties, now is the time to act: to enable them to reach young visitors, and to ensure that no one is excluded from all that the UK's museums and galleries have to offer.

 How your donation will help

-And through our wider grant-giving, over the past year we’ve helped many museums to reach out to children and young people at a time when in-person contact and school trips weren’t possible.
-With our support, the Roald Dahl Museum and Story Centre have been able to livestream Dahl’s incredible archive into classrooms; New Art Exchange in Nottingham have been working with local creatives to deliver online workshops, learning packs and artist Q&As; and Lincoln’s Collection Museum and Usher Gallery have been looking at how to use virtual reality and immersive technology to bring their collections to life digitally.
+Over the past year we’ve given grants to help museums reach out to children and young people at a time when in-person contact and school trips weren’t possible.
+With our support, the Roald Dahl Museum in Great Missenden have been able to live-stream their incredible archive into classrooms; New Art Exchange in Nottingham have been able to work with local creatives to deliver online workshops and learning packs; and The Point in Doncaster have been collaborating with local schools to develop new teaching resources and bring their collection to life for children and teachers.

-Your donation will go towards continuing and scaling up our work in this area – helping museums to reach more young people and provide them with access, new opportunities and brilliant experiences.
+Your donation will help us to scale up our work in this area – meaning, simply, that more museums will be able to reach more young people, providing them with brilliant experiences and creative opportunities.